 Mayor Ron Antal emphasized the village’s dedication to accuracy, accountability, and transparency, promising residents would receive factual updates throughout the process.

 Chetyrkina-Miller, who operates Purplebrown Farmstead in Cuyahoga Valley National Park and runs Purplebrown Farm Store in Peninsula, holds a Master’s degree in Public Administration from Cleveland State University.
-She was elected to council and is currently running for re-election, with five candidates competing for four open council seats in the upcoming election.
+She was appointed to council two years ago and is currently running for election to keep her seat, with five candidates competing for four open council seats in the upcoming election.

 The specific claims or statements that led to the censure have not been detailed in publicly available information.
 Council meetings are typically held at 7 p.m. on the second Tuesday of each month at Village Hall.